CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/q&a.md

 > :warning: In Delta the CPO don't retrieve the Tokens of new eMSPs contracts. **<ins>New contract = New FULL</ins>**

 > :bulb: **<ins>Depending on your contract with Gireve, these periodicities can change.
 For more information, please contact your acccount representative.</ins>**

+## `Tokens by uid : What's the difference`

+You can retrieve tokens from an eMSP using either the FULL or DELTA method.
+However, integrating tokens at the CPO's end can be complicated if the eMSP contains a significant quantity of tokens.
+To address this, Gireve has implemented a new service : **"GET_Tokens_unitary."**

+This service allows the CPO to retrieve the complete description of a token using only the UID.

+> :bulb: **<ins>It is not mandatory to implement the full or delta.
+The most important thing is to be able to retrieve the "auth_id" attribute of the token.</ins>**

 ## `CDR attribute`